 WordPress building blocks

-After WordPress is installed, a theme is built or modified.
-A theme is an interface design with background colours, heading areas, footers, sidebars and other features.
-There may be one or more templates, and one or more style sheets.
-The style sheets contain the instructions for how everything should look.
+After installing and configuring WordPress on a server, we build a custom theme based on your preferences.
+This interface design includes background colours, heading areas, footers, sidebars and other features.
+Your site will have one or more templates, and one or more style sheets.

-If you tell a developer that you “want something simple you can update yourself”, he or she may assume you just want the basic installation.
-However in most cases you need $up to $1000 worth of work to make it even start to look like a website.
+If you tell a developer that you “want something simple you can update yourself”, he or she may assume you just want the basic installation of WordPress plus a ready-made theme.
+However most sites need experienced coding and design to look professional.

 Before asking for a quote, discuss the following with developers.